LukaHarambasic/harambasic.de/content/projects/corona-warn-app.md

     - Android Developer
 ---

 I worked on the Android version of the German Corona-Warn-App.
 In the beginning, I focused on the UI implementation for version 1.0.0, which was released after only 50 days of development.
-A few weeks later, I took on even more responsibility and facilitated the development team as team lead and scrum master
+A few weeks later, I took on even more responsibility and facilitated the development team as team lead and scrum master.